 - Cover floor and Emergency Room during call

-- 2 blocks outpatient child care rotation with routine pediatrics, exposure to subspecialty care and learning disability clinic.
+- Two blocks outpatient child care rotation with routine pediatrics, exposure to subspecialty care and learning disability clinic.

-- Pediatric Urgent Care in 2nd and 3rd year for exposure to sick ambulatory children
+- Pediatric Urgent Care in first and second year for exposure to sick ambulatory children

 - Exposure to newborns in post partum area, Great Starts Newborn clinic and your own continuity clinics